FAQs for candidates and workers

 How do I get paid?

-Getting paid is simple – you will need to submit a timesheet which will need to be approved and submitted to the TSS for payment by your manager by the last working day of the month.
+Getting paid is simple – you will need to complete and submit a timesheet within MyERP in time for approval by the assignment manager by the last working day of the month.

 When do I get paid?